Ankermgmt/ankermake-m5-muffler/hardware/README.md

 6. FreeRouting - Click in the main window to pause autorouting (or else export will fail)
 7. FreeRouting -> File -> Export Spectra Session file
 8. EasyEDA -> Route -> Import Spectra Session file

+### Fonts

+The font used by AnkerMake is either "Poppins SemiBold" or "Poppins Bold".
+[Download font](https://befonts.com/poppins-font-family.html)

+1. Import the font into your system font manager
+2. In easyEDA, import the font from the system font manager